ShaikhNabeelShabbir/twitter-scrpare/README.md

 - Multiple scraper instances can be run in parallel; the system will coordinate account usage via the database.

+### Database Connection Management

+- **Single Connection Per Job:**
+  - When a scraper job starts, it creates and opens a single PostgreSQL client/connection.
+  - This client is passed to all database helper functions for the duration of the job.
+  - The connection is closed only after the job completes.
+  - This approach is more efficient and avoids the overhead and risk of exhausting connection limits that can occur if a new connection is opened and closed for every query.

 ## Configuration

 - All configuration is managed via environment variables.
 See `.env.example` for details.